Who is a Valuation analyst?

 - As a manager, you would earn around $90,000 to $150,000 per annum (the amount is inclusive of the bonus).

 - As a vice president, your earning (including bonus) would be around $150,000 to $300,000 per annum.

-Valuation analyst career profile is 80% science and 20% art.
-You would be involved with a lot of financial modeling, valuation techniques etc. At the same time, you need to make certain assumptions as well to reach a conclusion.
+The valuation analyst career profile is 80% science and 20% art.
+You would be involved with a lot of financial modeling, valuation techniques, etc. At the same time, you need to make certain assumptions as well to reach a conclusion.

-This has been a guide to Valuation Analyst Career Profile, what are the skills required to become a valuation analyst.
-We also discuss valuation analyst career graph and salary expectations.
-You may learn more about Corporare Finance from the below articles –
+This article is a guide to who is a Valuation Analyst.
+Here we discuss the roles of a valuation analyst, career profile skills required, and salary expectations.
+You may learn more about Corporate Finance from the below articles –